 SPEED.
 Most ID tests result within 8-12 hours of specimen receipt.
 This allows you to assess the severity of infection, adjust drug therapy regimens, and make decisions faster that are critical to outcomes of the patient.

 QUALITY.
 Dual gene targets reduce false negatives and under quantification

 SERVICE.
-Approximately 60% of transplant programs turn to us for their most critical patient testing and we accept a variety of validated specimen types to give healthcare providers more options
+Hundreds of hospitals across the U.S. and over 75% of transplant programs turn to us for their most critical patient testing, and we accept a variety of validated specimen types to give you more options

 In immunocompromised patients, high mortality and morbidity of invasive mucormycosis (IM) remain significant healthcare issues due in part to confusion of IM with invasive aspergillosis (IA) and failure to initiate appropriate therapy.
 A validated Mucorales (MUC) PCR detects the causative agents of IM with good sensitivity and specificity, as reported previously (M-227, ICAAC 2013).
 Published studies have not definitively determined the frequency of patients for whom pulmonary IA is suspected but IM is present.
 We aimed to (1) estimate the frequency of MUC PCR positivity in bronchoalveolar lavage (BAL) samples submitted for Aspergillus (ASP) PCR panel testing.

 Pulmonary nocardiosis is an infection targeting immunocompromised patients characterized by high mortality and requires non-frontline antibiotics for treatment.
 Nocardiosis is currently confirmed or excluded by BAL fluid culture followed by further phenotypic identification steps.
 A culture-independent method with more timely results would accelerate the administration of appropriate treatment.
 A rapid Nocardia (NOC) PCR assay for BAL has neither been previously validated nor offered for clinical testing to our knowledge.